revalew/CVaPR-Project/README.md

 For this project I decided to create a CNN - Convolutional Neural Network.
 The trained classifier will be used to determine whether a patient has "metastasis" (class 0) or "no metastasis" (class 1) based on 105 features.

-The CNN model will be built based on the output of hyperparameter optimisation scripts using the *optuna* library.
+The CNN model is built based on the output of hyperparameter optimisation scripts using the *optuna* library.
 In addition, 3 different feature selection methods are used to **TRY** to improve the CNN performance.
-This CNN model will be compared with simple classifiers such as *SVM* or *KNN*, etc.
+This CNN model is compared with simple classifiers such as *SVM* or *KNN*, etc.
+Later, we tried the feature selection using the ranking method for simple classifiers to see if the results could be improved.

 ## File structure overview